Reading Time: 8 minutes

 • supports SEO by helping search engines understand and rank page content.

+It’s easy to make images accessible on your website.
 It takes less than a minute to fill in the alt text box every time you upload a new image to your site.
+Just remember to:

 Empty or ambiguous links cause navigation problems

-The WebAIM MIllion report found about half of the surveyed home pages had empty links.
 Empty links have no, or incomplete, functional information to explain where they lead.
 The most common types of empty links include links behind images and icons, and links that are accidentally deleted while editing content online.

 If you use a block editor, such as in WordPress, pay attention to the style you choose for text modules.